England recall too soon, says Wilshere

 "He has been out for 17 months and it's good to have a little break after three games," he said.
 "I had Roy Hodgson on the phone, we found a good understanding and a good compromise."

-Arsenal host fellow Londoners Fulham in the Premier League on Saturday (3 p.m.
-British Time) but Wilshere is suspended after being sent off last weekend against Manchester United.
+Arsenal host fellow-Londoners Fulham in the Premier League on Saturday (1500 GMT) with Wilshere expected to feature.

-(This story corrects the last paragraph to show Wilshere is banned on Saturday)

 (Writing by Mark Meadows; Editing by John Mehaffey)